As Your Chicago Burn Injury Lawyer, We’re Here to Fight for Your Rights

 How Long do Severe Burn Victims Stay in the Hospital?

 Every burn case varies.
 Each victim is different.
 It’s hard to pinpoint an exact time needed in the hospital for recovery.
 Complications can add time to your stay.

 A general rule of thumb: One day of hospitalization roughly equates to each percent of the body that was burned.
 An example is if Patient A is being treated for 33 percent of TBSA, he can estimate a hospital stay of around 33 days.

 Do Burn Victims Ever Fully Recover?

 First-degree burns usually heal over time.
-Higher degree burns are different.
-While miracles are never out of the question, some burns do too much damage for victims to experience complete recoveries.
+Higher-degree burns are different.
+While miracles are never out of the question, some burns do too much damage for victims to experience a complete recovery.
 Long after the burn itself has been treated, lingering issues can persist such as:

 Disfigurement and/or Scars

 Inability to Control Body Temperature